 Maribelle and Stephen Leavitt Yud Gallery

 Marshall Trammell in Residence offers reflections on Leonard Cohen’s life, spirituality, and musical practice in real time.
 In a dynamic performance residency, Oakland-based artist Marshall Trammell will periodically inhabit The CJM’s Maribelle and Stephen Leavitt Yud gallery to explore diverse facets of Cohen's legacy through improvisation, performance, and collaborative re-contextualization.

-Lead Support for The Contemporary Jewish Museum's presentation of Leonard Cohen: A Crack in Everything is generously provided by Craig Newmark Philanthropies.
+Lead sponsorship of Experience Leonard Cohen is generously provided by Craig Newmark Philanthropies.